 In addition to making it easier for donors who are Deaf to give blood, Héma-Québec, in collaboration with the Fondation des Sourds du Québec (FSQ), has prepared information briefs in LSQ and ASL.
 The intent of these briefs is to inform Deaf people about the process and eligibility criteria for giving blood.
 This information is now available on Héma-Québec’s website at www.hema-quebec.qc.ca and will soon be on the FSQ’s website at www.fondationdessourds.net.

-Héma-Québec aims to efficiently provide adequate quantities of safe, optimal blood components, substitutes, human tissues and cord blood to meet the needs of all Quebecers provide and develop expertise along with specialized and innovative services and products in the fields of transfusion medicine and human tissue transplantation.
+Héma-Québec's mission is to efficiently provide adequate quantities of safe, optimal blood components, substitutes, human tissues and cord blood to meet the needs of all Quebecers; to provide and develop expertise along with specialized and innovative services and products in the fields of transfusion medicine and human tissue transplantation.